 We have chic boutiques in the historic Omaha Old Market, a booming business sector that’s home to several Fortune 500 companies (including Warren Buffett), and a rich cultural scene that will broaden your horizons.

 It’s safe to say you’re gonna love it here.
 Take a tour and see for yourself.

 Art centers, galleries, museums, community theaters and even an opera company keep Omaha’s arts scene vibrant.
 There’s the Joslyn Art Museum, Hot Shops Art Center, the Bemis Center for Contemporary Arts, the Kaneko, the Union for Contemporary Art and the Omaha Creative Institute.

 Want some more drama in your life?
-We recommend a visit to the Omaha Community Playhouse, Blue Barn Theater or Opera Omaha.
+We recommend a visit to the Omaha Community Playhouse (the nation’s largest community theatre), Blue Barn Theater or Opera Omaha.
 Many also dance the night away with Omaha Performing Arts and Ballet Nebraska.

 When they’re not hard at work, you can find Creighton students and faculty members enjoying Omaha’s world-class Henry Doorly Zoo and Aquarium and walking through the beautiful Lauritzen Botanical Gardens.

 Students can catch a game at the TD Ameritrade stadium, watch independent movies at Film Streams, try Yoga at Yoga Rocks the Park, explore at the Durham Museum and walk the Bob Kerrey Pedestrian Bridge.
 There is always something to do in Omaha.